 Renewable Electricity at Dancing Rabbit

-Homes at Dancing Rabbit range from being electricity free to having many of the conveniences of modern life — electric lights, computers, the internet, hot and cold running water, refrigeration, washing machines, etc. How do homes at Dancing Rabbit use less than 10% of the electricity that the average American home does?
+Homes at Dancing Rabbit range from being electricity free to having many of the conveniences of modern life — electric lights, computers, Internet, hot and cold running water, refrigeration, washing machines, etc. How do so many homes at Dancing Rabbit use less than 14%* of the electricity the average American home does?

-We don’t have specific rules about energy use; What we do have is a commonly held intention and a culture of conservation.
-First of all, we always use energy efficient devices such as Compact Fluorescent or LED lightbulbs, laptop computers, and super efficient refrigerators.
-We also skip electricity altogether for things like drying clothes (we use clotheslines and drying racks) and dishwashing.
-We’re very careful about turning off lights and appliances when they are not in use, making sure there are no phantom loads wasting power.
-We generally have a culture that avoids things like television, video games, and blow dryers.
+We don’t have specific rules about energy use.
+What we do have is a commonly held intention and a culture of conservation.
+First of all, we almost always use energy efficient devices such as compact fluorescent or LED lightbulbs, laptop computers, and super efficient refrigerators.
+We also skip electricity altogether for things like drying clothes (we use clotheslines and drying racks) and dish washing.
+We’re careful about turning off lights and appliances when they are not in use, making sure there are no phantom loads wasting power.
+We generally have a culture that avoids things like televisions and blow dryers.